Companies Using Shopify

 What are the best alternatives to Shopify?

-The top alternatives to Shopify include WooCommerce (17.79% market share), Wix Stores (7.73% market share), Ecwid (2.58% market share), PrestaShop (0.75% market share).
+The top alternatives to Shopify include WooCommerce (17.79% market share), Wix eCommerce (7.73% market share), Ecwid (2.58% market share), PrestaShop (0.75% market share) — based on our market share data across 50M+ crawled domains.

 Which countries use Shopify the most?

-United States leads with 34,324 customers, followed by United Kingdom (8,550), Australia (6,252), Canada (5,331), France (1,960).
+United States leads with 34,324 Shopify customers, followed by United Kingdom (8,550), Australia (6,252), Canada (5,331), France (1,960), based on our enriched company data at TechnologyChecker.io.

 What size companies use Shopify?

-The most common company size is 1-10 employees, representing 82.67% of Shopify customers.
+The most common company size is 1-10 employees, representing 82.67% of Shopify customers, based on our analysis of 80,970 enriched companies.
 This is followed by 11-50 employees (11.91%) and 51-200 employees (3.78%).

 How old are companies that use Shopify?

-The majority of Shopify customers were founded in the 2010s (46.86%), followed by the 2020s (30.48%).
+The majority of Shopify customers were founded in the 2010s (46.86%), followed by the 2020s (30.48%), based on our analysis of 80,970 enriched companies.
 This suggests Shopify is most popular among relatively young companies.

 What is the ideal customer profile for Shopify?